-Aug.
-1st.
+- August 1.
 It was fine weather: a party went for the remainder of the fish and returned to dinner.
-The ship had long been heeling to starboard very inconveniently; but she was now cut round, and came upright.
-The refraction was very extraordinary on the following day; and the third was true summer weather.
+The ship had long been heeling to starboard very inconveniently; but she was now cut round, and came - August 2. upright.
+The refraction was very extraordinary on the following - August 3. day; and the third was true summer weather.
 On this day the ice gave way near the ship, so that she advanced half her length.
-It rained heavily on the next, and she was moored by a hawser to to a large iceberg outside of us.
+It - August 4. rained heavily on the next, and she was moored by a hawser to a large iceberg outside of us. - August 5.

-5th.
 It was cold again.
-The gunpowder was brought on board, and the whale boat repaired.
+The gunpowder was brought on board, and - August 6. the whale boat repaired.
 On the sixth, a party on shore observed the ice in motion to the north-eastward, for the first time.
-There was one large pool; and the separation appeared to extend from the islands to the back of the southern hill.
-On Sunday, it had enlarged considerably, and was still increasing on Monday, when the ice was also visibly in motion, though it did not open much.
+There was one large pool; and the separation appeared to extend from - August 7. the islands to the back of the southern hill.
+On Sunday, it had - August 8. enlarged considerably, and was still increasing on Monday, when the ice was also visibly in motion, though it did not open much. - August 9.
 On the next day, the large iceberg ahead of us split and upset; obliging us to lay out a hawser in another place.

-10th.
-The wind was still from the north, but there was no further change in the ice: the weather proved foggy and rainy.
-The following day was little different; but we hove out a little further, and got the Krusenstern alongside.
-On the twelfth there was no change; but a party of the natives arrived, including four of our original friends and six strangers.
+The wind was still from the north, but there was no further August 10. change in the ice: the weather proved foggy and rainy.
+The fol-August 11. lowing day was little different; but we hove out a little further, and got the Krusenstern alongside.
+On the twelfth there was no August 12. change; but a party of the natives arrived, including four of our original friends and six strangers.
 They were at a fishing station two days off, and promised to return in two more, with some skins for sale.
 The strangers received the usual present of iron hoop, and were treated with a supper.

-13th.
-The party returned, wives, children, and all, to the amount of twenty-three, and were regaled by us with a dinner of fish and fat.
+The party returned, wives, children, and all, to the amount of August 13. twenty-three, and were regaled by us with a dinner of fish and fat.
 We purchased some clothing, and accompanied them to their tents; glad of even their society, under our present dearth of variety or amusement.